stoand/kiwi-webpack-plugin/examples/bank/README.md

 npm start
 ```

-Then `localhost:8080` in your browser.
+Then open `localhost:8080` in your browser.